geeknik/my-awesome-stars/README.md

 ## Swift

-- [trycua/lume](https://github.com/trycua/lume) - A lightweight CLI and local API server to create, run and manage macOS and Linux virtual machines (VMs) natively on Apple Silicon.
+- [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift
 - [f/Clues.app](https://github.com/f/Clues.app) - This app is built using only AI Tools.
 - [Jaennaet/pISSStream](https://github.com/Jaennaet/pISSStream) - macOS menu bar app that shows how full the International Space Station's urine tank is in real time